Effective practice in drug education

 • acquire knowledge and understanding of the complex issues involved in drug use, including up-to-date information about drugs and their effects

-• critically examine the influences on drug use
+• critically examine the influences on drug use, including societal attitudes, peers, media and social media

-• develop attitudes and values that promote a healthy and safe lifestyle.
+• develop attitudes and values that promote healthy and safe lives.

 For drug education to be effective it must be: